 - Apply online for regular HEAP - Documents can be scanned and submitted electronically

-Chautauqua County Department of Health and Human Services
+Chautauqua County Department of Mental Hygiene and Social Services

 There is no need to come into the office.
 All regular and emergency HEAP interviews may be conducted by phone.
-Additional information regarding the HEAP program, including where and how to apply, can be obtained by calling the Mayville HEAP Office at 716-753-4385.
 If you are currently receiving Temporary Assistance and/or SNAP benefits, you may contact your assigned worker with questions about HEAP.

 **You cannot apply online for emergency HEAP you must contact your Temporary Assistance, SNAP or HEAP worker.